marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   This warning is enabled by default for C and C++ programs.

+.. option:: -Wswitch-bool

+  Default option value for :option:`-Wno-switch-bool`.

-.. option:: -Wno-switch-outside-range, -Wswitch-outside-range
+.. option:: -Wno-switch-outside-range

   This option controls warnings when a ``switch`` case has a value that is outside of its respective type range.
 This warning is enabled by default for C and C++ programs.

+.. option:: -Wswitch-outside-range

+  Default option value for :option:`-Wno-switch-outside-range`.

-.. option:: -Wno-switch-unreachable, -Wswitch-unreachable
+.. option:: -Wno-switch-unreachable

   Do not warn when a ``switch`` statement contains statements between the controlling expression and the first case label, which will never be